latifat-Oluwakemi-Hassan/latifat-oluwakemi-Hassan.github.io/projects/e-commerce.md

 ## Approach

-1.**Database Design & Integration:** Designed a relational database and integrated large-scale historical data for analysis.
+1. **Database Design & Integration:** Designed a relational database and integrated large-scale historical data for analysis.

-2.**ETL & EDA:** Built an automated ETL pipeline to extract, clean, transform, and load analytics-ready tables, enabling exploratory data analysis.
+2. **ETL & EDA:** Built an automated ETL pipeline to extract, clean, transform, and load analytics-ready tables, enabling exploratory data analysis.

 3. **Business Analysis:** Analyzed customer behavior, churn patterns, regional performance, product profitability, and operational bottlenecks.

 4. **Visualization:** Created interactive dashboards highlighting churn metrics, revenue trends, fulfillment efficiency, and payment failures.

 5. **Modeling:** Developed a customer churn prediction model using RFM features (with recency as a key driver) and built a customer lifetime value (LTV) model to identify high-value customers.

-6 **Deployment & Automation:** Deployed a web application that allows users to upload a database and instantly access dashboards and insights, with automated generation of stakeholder-ready PDF reports.
+6 .**Deployment & Automation:** Deployed a web application that allows users to upload a database and instantly access dashboards and insights, with automated generation of stakeholder-ready PDF reports.

 ## Results